birc-ctib/command-line-python/README.md

 So that is what `print(' '.join(sys.argv))` is doing--it takes all the strings in `sys.argv`, concatenates them with a space between them, and then prints the result (to the standard output).

 The problem is the first element in the list, `src/echo.py`.
 That is not an argument we give the command but the name of the Python script itself.
 In general, what commands get as arguments is a list of arguments but the first one, the argument at index zero, `sys.argv[0]`, is the name of the program itself.
-I don't know why the UNIX people decided to make it that way (but it has its usage in very rare cases), but it is what it is.

 **Exercise:** To make a proper `echo` command, remove the first element of the `sys.argv` and print the rest.